VisionResearchBlog/gaze-audio-threshold/ReadMe.txt

-In the future we hope the code base will be updated to reflect the new SDK https://www.tobiipro.com/product-listing/tobii-pro-sdk/ *—*
+In the future we hope the code base will be updated to reflect the new SDK https://www.tobiipro.com/product-listing/tobii-pro-sdk/

 **NOTE**
-1. The software was written on a mac so the convenition for directories is with ‘/‘ not ‘\’, windows users will need to correct manually for now
+1. The software was written on a mac & pc so the convenition for directories needs to be altered as needed from '/' to '\'

-2.It’s highly recommend to run the program using 2 monitors as psychtoolbox completely takes over one screen and if any crashes occur it can be difficult to regain control of matlab aside from force quitting/killing the process.
+2.It's highly recommend to run the program using 2 monitors as psychtoolbox completely takes over one screen and if any crashes occur it can be difficult to regain control of matlab aside from force quitting/killing the process.
 If you run matlab on one monitor and have the experiment run on the 2nd it is much